lbaierreinio/macmul/README.md

 ## Additional Notes
-* When I import Apache TVM, the terminal displays the following error message: 'Error: Using lLVM ...'.
+* When I import Apache TVM, the terminal displays the following error message: 'Error: Using LLVM ...'.
 This is expected and does not interfere with the results of the experiments or program.
 * During the security.py experiment, you may periodically see the following error messages in the console: RuntimeWarning: Overflow encountered in multiply.
 Again, this is fine and does not interfere with the results of the experiments.
 It is simply a byproduct of the bit-flips.